chuchen2017/chuchen2017.github.io/_pages/about.md

 To achieve this, I have equipped myself with fundamental skills.
 I enjoy exploring all types of spatial data and am enthusiastic about addressing the most important geography problems with advanced Artificial Intelligence methods.
 Moreover, I prioritize the interpretability of the model and seek to understand how AI perceives our physical world.
 These ways of thinking are expected to guide the subsequent step of my research.
 I have articulated parts of my research concepts in several [papers](https://chuchen2017.github.io/publications/) during my master's studies.

-So glad to announce that our research "TrajGDM: A New Trajectory Foundation Model for Simulating Human Mobility" is accepted by the `finalist of ACM SIGSPATIAL 2023 Student Research Competition`!
+So glad to announce that our research is accepted by the <b>finalist of ACM SIGSPATIAL 2023 Student Research Competition</b>!
 We are going to Germany this November to give a speech on the conference!